kmtownley/Hoot/README.md

  The interactive google map that will display results visually based on the specified search queries.
 <<<<<<< HEAD
  ![alt text](https://github.com/kmtownley/Hoot/blob/master/app/assets/images/readme_map.png "component 2")

+## User profile
+  Allows users to upload profile pictures and edit certain aspects of their account.

+##

+## Future Updates
+  -Implement auto filtering by setting the bounds for the Map -Add scrollable, additional images for businesses -Allow users to filter businesses by price and delivery -Add updating and delete functions to reviews